 CIA Director Gina Haspel leaned forward; her face bathed in the harsh light of the room.
 “Mr. President, we’ve been intercepting encrypted communications from North Korean channels.
 Some of these transmissions are unusual—mentions of 'Demi Lovato' keep cropping up.
 We’re not sure what it means, but it’s connected to this attack.”

 Trump’s face twisted in confusion and irritation.
 “Demi Lovato?
-What the hell does some pop star have to do with nukes and EMPs?
-Are we in some kind of spy movie now?”
+What the hell does she have to do with nukes and EMPs?”

 Steven Mnuchin, Secretary of the Treasury, leaned forward, his brow furrowed.
 “Mr. President, here’s what we know,” he began.
 “Demi Lovato—celebrity, multimillionaire, with a net worth north of $40 million.
 She’s high-profile, moves in elite circles, and commands influence over large audiences, especially young people.
-Now, if her name keeps surfacing in financial transmissions tied to North Korean channels, we have to consider the possibility that she’s funneling funds to support their operations.
-Could Ms. Lovato actually be backing this rogue regime?
-The political ramifications are staggering if it’s true.”
+Now, if her name keeps surfacing in financial transmissions tied to North Korean channels, we have to consider the possibility that she’s funneling funds to support their operations.”
 Mnuchin paused, gauging Trump’s reaction before adding, “We can’t prove anything yet, but there’s enough here to warrant an investigation.
 Treasury can proceed carefully, but we don’t want her—or anyone else—catching wind of it until we know more.”

 Trump stopped pacing and planted himself at the head of the table, his eyes narrowing as he glared at Mnuchin.
 “Loans?
 Are you telling me Kim Jong-Un’s regime is getting cozy with some pop star?”
 He scoffed, disbelief written across his face.
 “Hollywood types might live in their own little worlds, but this?
 This is beyond insane.”
 He shook his head, incredulous.
 “Are you absolutely sure about this?
 Because it sounds like something out of a damn thriller novel.”